Populating 3D Scenes by Learning Human-Scene Interaction: Affordance Detection

 The complete pipeline of the affordance detection task is shown in Fig.~\ref{fig:SupMat_pipeline}.
 Given a clothed \threeD mesh that we want to put in a scene, we first need a \smplX fit to the mesh; here we take this from the \agora dataset \cite{agora2020}.
 Then we generate a \featMap using the decoder of our cVAE by sampling $P(\featGen|z,\bodyV)$.
 Next we minimize the energy function in Eq.~\ref{eq:SupMat_afford_cloth}.

 Finally, we replace the \smplX mesh with the original clothed.

 We show additional qualitative examples of \smplX meshes automatically placed in real and synthetic scenes in Fig.~\ref{fig:SupMat_smplx_qualitatives}.
 Qualitative examples of clothed bodies placed in real and synthetic scenes are shown in Fig.~\ref{fig:SupMat_rp_qualitatives}.
+We show qualitative comparison between our results and PLACE~\cite{PLACE:3DV:2020} in Fig.~\ref{fig:SupMat_posa_place}.